gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 	--samp-prev 0.5,0.5 \
 	--pop-prev 0.01,0.01

 Note that the `--samp-prev` and `--pop-prev` flags also work with the `--h2` flag.
 Conversion to liability scale affects only the SNP-heritability estimate; it does not affect the LD Score regression intercept.
 The output is the same as before, except 'Observed' is replaced with 'Liability', and the numbers are reported on the liability scale.
-For example, here is the estimate of the liabilty scale SNP-heritability of schizophrenia:
+For example, here is the estimate of the liability scale SNP-heritability of schizophrenia:

 	Heritability of phenotype 1
 	---------------------------
-	Total Liability scale h2: 0.3261 (0.0267)
+	Total Liability scale h2: 0.326 (0.0267)
 	Lambda GC: 1.2038
 	Mean Chi^2: 1.2336
-	Intercept: 1.0013 (0.0112)
+	Intercept: 1.0014 (0.0113)
-	Ratio: 0.0057 (0.0481)
+	Ratio: 0.0059 (0.0482)

 If you're computing genetic covariance between one binary trait and one quantitative trait, then you can tell `ldsc` that (say) the second trait is a quantitative trait via `--samp-prev 0.5,nan --pop-prev 0.01,nan`.